How to motivate yourself to workout if you absolutely hate it

 By Sakshi Udavant

 Everyone, at some point in their lives, experiences resistance to exercise.
-We know it’s good for us, but we just can’t motivate ourselves enough to do it.
-But why?
+We know it’s good for us, but we’re still sat Googling ‘how to get motivated to exercise’ because we simply can’t be bothered.
+But why do we struggle to find the motivation?
 I spoke to three experts to find out.

 Why we hate exercise